DMould123/react-native-open-trivia-quiz/README.md

 ## Installation 🔧

-To use this app, simply clone the repository to your local machine.
+To use the React Native Quiz App, simply clone the repository to your local machine.

 ```bash
 git clone